 Noah completed his BS in Computational Biology at Brown University, where he worked with Douglass Morse, studying the natural history and ecology of parasitoid wasps.
 He carried out his PhD work in Biology in Stephen Palumbi’s lab at Stanford University, where he studied the genomic responses of marine invertebrates to environmental variation and change.
 In his postdoctoral research, Noah is studying the genomic basis of mosquito population variation in host preference, and the distribution of this variation in natural, rural, and urban habitats.
 He is interested in understanding the ways that contemporary evolutionary processes shape population responses to environmental change, in contexts ranging from conservation to public health.

-Email: asalmons at princeton dot edu
+Email: david dot tian at princeton dot edu

 Email: zhileiz at princeton dot edu

 Zhilei is a graduate student in the Department of Ecology and Evolutionary Biology.
 He is interested in evolutionary genetics and population genetics.
 Having been attacked by mosquitoes for more than 20 years, he finally decides to fight back by studying why he is so attractive to these dangerous insects.
 “Know the enemy and know yourself, and you can fight a hundred Battles without defeat.”

 Email: jessica dot zung at princeton dot edu